Jury deliberations to continue Friday after closing arguments for UT murder trial in Austin

 Austin investigators believe Criner killed Weiser on campus back in April of 2016.
 The defense called three more witnesses to the stand before resting their case Thursday morning.
 Wording of the charges has been fine-tuned, and jury got their final instructions before closing arguments began.

+"[Haruka] did not prevail.
+Now the 12 of you are our community, and now we’re asking you to tell him, neither will you, you will not win.
+Find him guilty for the murder, the capital murder that he committed to Haruka Weiser,” prosecutors said, referencing Criner’s testimony when he said the victim in his story prevails.

-During day six of testimony Wednesday, a document believed to be written by Criner was shown to the jury.
+During day six of testimony Wednesday, two documents believed to be written by Criner were shown to the jury.
 It described "rape" and "blood."

 "He committed this horrific and brutal murder and rape, just like his fantasies," the state said during their closing arguments Thursday.